Rob Bloom / ACD

 For seven years, I wrote a syndicated humor column that was praised by the Erma Bombeck Foundation, as well as my parents who hung it on the fridge with magnets shaped like fruit.

 I got into this business because I love ideas.
 Concepting them, creating them, selling them.
-Plus, I wanted to wear jeans to work.
+Plus, I wanted to wear shorts to work.